spdk/spdk/doc/accel_fw.md

 ### Software Module {#accel_sw}

 The software module is enabled by default.
-If no hardware engine is explicitly enabled via startup RPC as discussed earlier, the software module will use ISA-L if available for functions such as CRC32C.
+If no hardware module is explicitly enabled via startup RPC as discussed earlier, the software module will use ISA-L if available for functions such as CRC32C.
 Otherwise, standard glibc calls are used to back the framework API.

-### Engine to Operation Code Assignment {#accel_assignments}
+### Module to Operation Code Assignment {#accel_assignments}

-When multiple engines are initialized, the accel framework will assign op codes to engines by first assigning all op codes to the Software Engine and then overriding op code assignments to Hardware Engines in the order in which they were initialized.
+When multiple modules are initialized, the accel framework will assign op codes to modules by first assigning all op codes to the Software Module and then overriding op code assignments to Hardware Modules in the order in which they were initialized.
 The RPC `accel_get_opc_assignments` can be used at any time to see the current assignment map including the names of valid operations.
-The RPC `accel_assign_opc` can be used after initializing the desired Hardware Engines but before starting the framework in the event that a specific override is desired.
+The RPC `accel_assign_opc` can be used after initializing the desired Hardware Modules but before starting the framework in the event that a specific override is desired.
 Note that to start an application and send startup RPC's use the `--wait-for-rpc` parameter and then use the `framework_start_init` RPC to continue.
-For example, assume the DSA Engine is initialized but for some reason the desire is to have the Software Module handle copies instead.
+For example, assume the DSA Module is initialized but for some reason the desire is to have the Software Module handle copies instead.
 The following RPCs would accomplish the copy override:

-`./scripts/rpc.py dsa_scan_accel_engine
+`./scripts/rpc.py dsa_scan_accel_module
 ./scripts/rpc.py accel_assign_opc -o copy -e software
 ./scripts/rpc.py framework_start_init
 ./scripts/rpc.py accel_get_opc_assignments